CLIP-based Synergistic Knowledge Transfer for Text-based Person Retrieval: EXPERIMENTS

 \subsection{Comparisons with State-of-the-art Methods}

-\textbf{Performance Comparisons.} In Tab.~\ref{table1} , CSKT outperforms other state-of-the-art methods on the largest dataset CUHK-PEDES, achieving 69.70\% Rank-1 and 62.4\% mAP.
-The performance of CSKT achieving 58.90\% Rank-1 is superior to IRRA-CLIP, while it lags behind CFine on ICFG-PEDES as Tab.~\ref{table2}.
+\textbf{Performance Comparisons.} In Table~\ref{table1} , CSKT outperforms other state-of-the-art methods on the largest dataset CUHK-PEDES, achieving 69.70\% Rank-1 and 62.4\% mAP.
+The performance of CSKT achieving 58.90\% Rank-1 is superior to IRRA-CLIP, while it lags behind CFine on ICFG-PEDES as Table~\ref{table2}.
 This observation suggests that CFine, as a more complex model having learnable 205M parameters, may have an advantage in fitting simpler datasets.
-Experiments on the newly RSTPReid dataset in Tab.~\ref{table3} demonstrate that CSKT also surpasses SOTA with the rise of +3.70\%, +3.03\% on Rank-1 and mAP, respectively.
+Experiments on the newly RSTPReid dataset in Table~\ref{table3} demonstrate that CSKT also surpasses SOTA with the rise of +3.70\%, +3.03\% on Rank-1 and mAP, respectively.

-\textbf{Parameters Comparisons.} It is noteworthy that CSKT only trains 12M parameters as indicated in Tab.~\ref{table4}, which is merely 8.0\% learnable parameters compared to IRRA-CLIP (full-tuning CLIP) and 5.9\% compared with CFine.
-In summary, CSKT consistently excels across various benchmarks while tuning only 7.4\% parameters, showing high efficiency, effectiveness and generalization.
+\textbf{Parameters Comparisons and Computation Efficiency.} It is noteworthy that CSKT only trains 12M parameters as indicated in Table~\ref{table4}, which is merely 8.0\% learnable parameters compared to IRRA-CLIP (full-tuning CLIP) and 5.9\% compared with CFine.
+Meanwhile, CSKT is computationally more efficient in training time/step : CSKT(0.107s) $<$ IRRA-CLIP(0.109s) $<$ CFine (0.418s).